-You need to update your Universal Credit account if you move home.
+You need to update your Universal Credit account if your circumstances change.
+This includes telling them that you've moved home.

 You can tell Universal Credit about a change in your circumstances, by